MuscleMap/MuscleMap/README.md

     * sourcedata = contains participants.tsv, raw images, json sidecar files, and no other files
     * derivatives = contains segmentation images and any other derivatives
+    * If you have a large dataset to convert, the [DICOM](https://www.dicomstandard.org/) to [BIDS](https://bids.neuroimaging.io/) conversion can be automated.
+Feel free to reach out the MuscleMap developers for help automating the conversion.